Brian Large

-Brian Large (born 16 February 1939 in London, England) is a television director and author.
+Brian James Large (born 16 February 1939 in London, England) is a television director and author.
 He is among the world's foremost TV directors specializing in opera and classical music.

 Biography

 Studies

 Large studied at the Royal Academy of Music in London, where he was appointed a Fellow of the Royal Academy in 1991.
 After graduating from the University of London with doctorates in both music and philosophy, he did postgraduate work in Vienna and Prague.
 His interest in Czech and Slavic opera resulted in the publication of two pioneering volumes on the music of Bedřich Smetana and Bohuslav Martinů.

 BBC 1965–1980

 He joined BBC2 television as a director with responsibility for music and opera at its inception in 1965.
 He was appointed chief opera producer in 1970.
 During this period he televised: